djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

 - Create a new IoT Hub
 - Create a new Device
 - Get the Connectivity details *(Environment Variables)**
-  - Menu OPtion 6 then 1.
+  - Menu Option 6 then 1.
 Info at bottom.
 Copy and paste into header file